AHolwell/HomeLINK/README.md

 Or cron jobs periodically checking for table updates and pushing them out if not time critical.

+### Known Issues

+- The Zod safeParse seems to crash out when the string max length is not adhered to.
+Wrapping in a try catch does not fix the issue.
+Strangely it works fine for everything else.
+Its inelegantly handled as an internal server error.

 ## The Task Description

 ### Overview